-- 2.6 Local Policy: With the adoption of the Local Plan in November 2019, in the last monitoring year, the main focus in terms of local policy production has been on supplementary planning documents (SPDs).
-The only SPD which accords with any listed item in the LDS and on which progress has been made this year is the Palmer Park Development Framework, which was adopted in April 2020.
-This has led to a new planning permission for development of a new swimming pool at this site.
-No firm dates were given for the 'other site development briefs' category into which this document falls, so the progress this year accords with the LDS. - 2.7 Progress has also been made on other SPDs not mentioned in the LDS.
-The Design Guide to House Extensions SPD was published as a consultation draft on 31st July 2020, and was subsequently adopted on 15th March 2021.
-The Affordable Housing SPD was published as a consultation draft on 2nd October 2020, and was also adopted on 15th March 2021.
-Both documents supplement policies in the new Reading Borough Local Plan. - 2.8 Minerals and Waste Local Plan: The Council is working with Wokingham Borough Council, Bracknell Forest Borough Council and the Royal Borough of Windsor and Maidenhead on a joint minerals and waste local plan.
+- 2.6 Local Policy: With the adoption of the Local Plan in November 2019, the main focus in terms of local policy production has been on supplementary planning documents (SPDs).
+The only SPDs which are listed in the LDS are 'other site development briefs', without specific milestones, and none of these have been progressed during the monitoring year.
+As no specific milestones are given, the progress this year accords with the LDS. - 2.7 Progress has also been made on an SPD not mentioned in the LDS.
+The Design Guide to Shopfronts SPD was published as a consultation draft on 30th July 2021, and was subsequently adopted on 18th January 2022.
+This document supplements policies in the Reading Borough Local Plan. - 2.8 Minerals and Waste Local Plan: The Council is working with Wokingham Borough Council, Bracknell Forest Borough Council and the Royal Borough of Windsor and Maidenhead on a joint minerals and waste local plan.
 A joint arrangement, which involved Hampshire County Council preparing the Central and Eastern Berkshire Minerals and Waste plan on behalf of the four authorities, was entered into in September 2016. - 2.9 A Local Development Scheme for the Minerals and Waste Plan was agreed between the four authorities, and included as an appendix in the Council's November 2016 LDS.
 There has been slippage in the progress against the milestones in this LDS that has been reported in previous years, and this has continued in the most recent monitoring year.
 The reasons for this have included the need to hold additional consultation stages as new sites were nominated and others withdrawn.
-The Proposed Submission consultation, originally planned to take place in the period

-November 2018 to March 2019 actually took place in September and October 2020.
+The Proposed Submission consultation, originally planned to take place in the period November 2018 to March 2019 actually took place in September and October 2020.
 Submission, originally timetabled for Winter 2019, actually took place over a year later in March 2021.
-This marks the beginning of the examination process, which is currently underway.
+This marked the beginning of the examination process, hearings for which were held in September and October 2021, leading to a consultation on Main Modifications between February and April 2022.
+The Inspectors Report was finally received in November 2022, but this is outside the monitoring year. - 2.10 Future policy production: The focus for local policy in 2022-23 will continue to be the production of SPDs.
+In particular, work is underway on a Biodiversity and